gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## Step 14: Enable FreeRTOS on Real Time Core Development
+## Step 14: FreeRTOS on the Real Time Core

 The **AzureSphereRTCoreToolchainVFP.cmake** file is required for Lab 4 to build the FreeRTOS example that will run on the Cortex M4 Real Time Core.